 OpenID Connect normally uses the back channel–a direct call from the RP to the OP–to retrieve this information.
 The attributes (or “user claims” in OpenID jargon) are available to the client by calling the user_info endpoint, which is a JSON REST API.
 However, because this is OAuth 2.0, the client needs a token to call this API.
 And according to the OAuth 2.0 framework, the token is obtained from the OPs token endpoint using the back channel.

 So when should SAML be used, and when should OAuth 2.0 or OpenID Connect be used instead?

 - If the application already supports SAML: use SAML.

 - If you are writing a new application, use OpenID Connect–skate to where the puck is going!

 - If you need to protect API’s, or you need to create an API Gateway… that’s a topic for another blog.
 Short answer: use OAuth 2.0 or the User Managed Access (“UMA”) protocol.

-The good news is that if you are using the Gluu Server, you’ll be able to support single sign-on (SSO) whether your apps use SAML, OpenID Connect or OAuth 2.0.
+The good news is: if you’re using the Gluu Server, you already support single sign-on (SSO) for SAML, OpenID Connect and OAuth 2.0 applications.

 Ready to discuss your next enterprise IAM project?
 Contact us.